 In order to secure the building, students are limited to specific doors when entering in the morning.
 The main entrance doors are open at 7:00 a.m.
 Students may arrive at 7:30.
 Grade level doors are open from 7:50 until 8:10 and are supervised by staff while unlocked.

 A.M.
 DROP-OFFS

-Students are not permitted to cross the driveway.
 Parents dropping off students must follow the driveway around the flagpole and drop-off students curbside near the gymnasium.
 Students should walk to the appropriate door to enter the building.
-For safety purposes, parents must not drop off students in the bus lane.

 WALKERS